-Q2.
 Where do I get my hands on these materials?
 How much does it cost?

 Ramps and Pathways is a physical science curriculum for children PreK-2nd grade.
 There is a huge educational value, because children actually engage in science concepts, and have experiences with force and motion - something that many educators think they will only learn in high school.
 We start early, because we know the importance of children understanding how the world works.
 This knowledge will eventually connect to children’s future as scientists, technology specialists, engineers and mathematicians.

 With the current demands on my class time, how have other teachers fit R&P into their day?